specklesystems/speckle-docs-OLD/user/grasshopper.md

 The **Send node** performs sending operations, usually to a Speckle Server, but also supports sending to a different data storage using _transports_.
 Whenever possible, the _Send_ node wil try to convert any Rhino-compatible objects into Speckle format.

-There is also an option to set the node to automátically send every time there is a change in the data.
+There is also an option to set the node to automatically send every time there is a change in the data.
 You will find this option in the right-click menu of the node.

 | ![Activating auto mode in sender](./img-gh/nodes-send-automode-activate.png) | ![Auto-send mode active in sender](./img-gh/nodes-send-automode-active.png) |
 | ---------------------------------------------------------------------------- | --------------------------------------------------------------------------- |